 We’ve all heard the term “internal control.”
-Simply put, it involves anything that controls risks to an organization, by ensuring reliable financial reporting, and compliance with laws, regulations and policies.
+Simply put, it involves anything that controls risks to a company, by ensuring reliable financial reporting, and compliance with laws, regulations and policies.

-Implementing suitable internal controls in larger not-for-profit organizations with active boards is seldom an issue.
-For smaller organizations with only a few staff, or that lack an active board, however, it can be far more challenging, if not almost impossible.
+Implementing suitable internal controls in larger companies with a large management team is seldom an issue.
+For smaller companies with only a few staff it can be far more challenging, if not almost impossible.

-So what can these organizations do to reduce the opportunities for fraud and errors?
+So what can these companies do to reduce the opportunities for fraud and errors?

 The first and most important step is to set the “tone and the top.”
-This is the ethical atmosphere created by an organization’s leadership, be that a board, a single management executive or group of executives, or both.
+This is the ethical atmosphere created by a company’s leadership, be that an owners, a single management executive or group of executives, or both.

 Most employees will mirror the behaviour and actions of their superiors.
 Thus, it is important to set the correct tone.
-Members of the board or management who are seen not providing receipts for reimbursement, failing to use timesheets, or failing to get approval for travel expenses, are highlighting opportunities for their employees to defraud the organization.
+Members of management or an owner(s) who are seen not providing receipts for reimbursement, failing to use timesheets, or failing to get approval for travel expenses, are highlighting opportunities for their employees to defraud the company.

-Thus, it is important to emphasize the importance of ethics and controls at staff meetings and demonstrate that compliance is expected of everyone – board members, management and staff – at all times.
+Thus, it is important to emphasize the importance of ethics and controls at staff meetings and demonstrate that compliance is expected of everyone – owners, management and staff – at all times.